lubien/awesome-flyio-examples/README.md

 - [Hosting Uptime Kuma on Fly.io](https://community.fly.io/t/hosting-uptime-kuma-on-fly-io/14352) - Uptime Kuma is an easy-to-use self-hosted monitoring tool.

+## Logs

+- [Self-host log aggregator/manager](https://software.pmbanugo.me/products/fly-custom-log-manager-v1) - A tool to collect logs and easily query and filter your logs.
+You can self-host and further customise it as you want.

 ## Tools

 - [Connecting your Fly Apps to your Tailscale tailnet](https://community.fly.io/t/connecting-your-fly-apps-to-your-tailscale-tailnet/17828) - Tailscale develops a partially open-source software-defined mesh virtual private network and a web-based management service.